Published: December 1, 2020

-There are various options from the $10 to $500 ones.
-They differ from one another by the terms they offer level of security, and actions that are taken in case of losing or damaging the packages.
+There are various options ranging between $10 and $500.
+They mostly differ from one another by the level of security and actions that are taken in case packages get lost or damaged.

 Some eCommerce website owners include insurance costs into the price.
 But be sure not to “oversure” so that the price doesn’t jump above the clouds.

-In this section, we’ll review the main features to add during a website development for eCommerce.
+In this section, we’ll review the main features that one should add during website development for eCommerce.

 Online shops can be dedicated to any type of product.
-Thus, you might need some additional features for yours.
+Thus, you might need some additional features.

 Let’s say you have a shop for clothes.
 Apart from the listed features, you may need a size table.
 See what we mean?

-To be honest, there’s no necessity to add the Sign Up feature to your eCommerce website — most work without it.
+To be honest, there’s no necessity in adding the Sign Up feature to your eCommerce website — most work without it.

 They just ask for personal details at the checkout to finish the order registration.
 It can be an address, post office branch, full name, phone number, email, and payment details in an in-app gateway.

-If you would like to have it, consider making it as fast as possible — the name and phone number should be enough.
-And most importantly, not obligatory.
+If you would like to have it, consider making it as fast as possible — name and phone number should be enough.
+And most importantly, do not make it obligatory.
 Let the customers choose :)